Imranhossain7/Leetcode-with-Javascript/1859. Sorting the Sentence/SolutionProcess.md

 Input: s = "Myself2 Me1 I4 and3"
 Output: "Me Myself and I"
 Explanation: Sort the words in s to their original positions "Me1 Myself2 and3 I4", then remove the numbers.

 <a name="problemDiscussion"></a>

 ## Problem Solution Discussion

 - At first the string needs to be made seperate into words,which can be done by using split() funtion.

-- reate a sort method which does sort the words by the relation between the last characters As the last letter is their index number they are sorted as per their position.C
+- Create a sort method which does sort the words by the relation between the last characters As the last letter is their index number they are sorted as per their position.C

 - Now the task is to remove the digit from last position.Here slice() is used to rempove the last component, you can also use other methods like substr().